 For our church school, Collective Worship is a highly valued part of the school day as it is the time when we gather together to affirm what is important to us, to our school and to our world.
-Here, the school affirms the claims of Christianity underlying the values of the school, and representing the faith stance of some teachers and children.
+We take care to plan our collective worship so that it is inclusive, invitational, and inspiring.
+In our times of collective worship together, the school affirms the claims of Christianity which underpins the values of the school, and which is the faith of many/some teachers and pupils.
 It provides an opportunity for pupils to worship God, whilst seeking to be relevant to, and inclusive, of all.
 It reflects our Anglican tradition as well as exploring with pupils and staff a variety of ways in which Christians worship God.

 In acts of Collective Worship in our school it is recognised that in our school community, some members will come from families with a commitment to the Christian faith, others from families with a commitment to another faith and yet others will have no particular commitment to any tradition.
 Therefore the content and language of collective worship allows for different levels of response.
 It invites rather than coerces.